Easy Kit Kat Fudge Recipe (No Bake!)

 How To Make Kit Kat Fudge

-See the recipe card below for a complete list of ingredients and measurements.
+See the recipe card below for the full list of ingredients and exact measurements.

 Step One: Line your 8×8 pan with parchment paper.
 Then set it aside.